Isabellevdv/grievancedictionary/index.md

 isabelle.vandervegt [at] ucl [dot] ac [dot] uk

 ## Papers/pre-prints using the dictionary
-Please email me if you would like to be added to this list.
+Please email me if you would like your paper to be added to this list.
 - Allchorn, W., Dafnos, A., & Gentile, F. (2022).
 The Role of Violent Conspiratorial Narratives in Violent and Non‑Violent Extreme Right Manifestos Online, 2015‑2020.
 [Global Research Network on Terrorism and Technology (GNET)](https://gnet-research.org/2022/03/22/the-role-of-violent-conspiratorial-narratives-in-violent-and-non%E2%80%90violent-extreme-right-manifestos-online-2015%E2%80%902020/).
 - Habib, H., Srinivasan, P., & Nithyanand, R. (2022).
 Making a Radical Misogynist: How online social engagement with the Manosphere influences traits of radicalization. [arXiv preprint](https://arxiv.org/abs/2202.08805).
 - Lanning, K., Wetherell, G., Warfel, E. A., & Boyd, R. L. (2021).
 Changing channels?
 A comparison of Fox and MSNBC in 2012, 2016, and 2020.
 [Analyses of Social Issues and Public Policy.](https://spssi.onlinelibrary.wiley.com/doi/10.1111/asap.12265)